k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 ### Auto-Mask Property

-The purpose of the Auto-Mask property is to mark which Catalog fields, that were identified as PII, should not be masked using the Masking Actor defined for their Classification.
+The purpose of the Auto-Mask property is to mark which Catalog fields - identified as PII - should not be masked using the Masking Actor defined for their Classification.

 For such fields the user should manually add Auto-Mask = false property in the Catalog application and then attach the relevant masking logic in the population flow.